Customs and import taxes

 Request of lower value for customs: We understand that customs taxes can be an inconvenience for our customers.
 However, in accordance with Korean Law, we are unable to declare lower values on shipments.
 We kindly ask for your understanding, as we must comply with these regulations.

-Please be aware that customs regulations in some countries may require parcels to be opened for inspection.
+Please be aware that customs regulations in some countries (including US) may require parcels to be opened for inspection.
 DuruNaru is not responsible for any actions taken by customs authorities, including the loss, seizure, or damage of items during this process.
 Unfortunately, we cannot offer compensation or replacements for such occurrences.

 Notice Regarding TSCA Regulations [USA only]